 When to Buy vs. Rent an Embroidery Machine

-Embroidery machines are expensive to buy and maintain and take up considerable space in a craft room, especially if you’re only an occasional embroiderer.
+Embroidery machines are expensive to buy and maintain and take up considerable space in a craft room.
+Plus, if you want to start a side hustle, the biggest upfront embroidery business startup cost is the machine.

 An entry-level embroidery machine costs less than $400, so buying a machine for your space might be more cost-effective than continuing to pay membership fees and gas money if you learn to love embroidery.